 Are money worries keeping you awake at night?

-Now that the heatwave has broken, many of us are looking forward to finally getting a decent night’s kip, but for some the prospect of eight hours uninterrupted sleep remains as elusive as ever.
+For most, sleep is a wonderful thing, but for some the prospect of eight hours uninterrupted sleep remains as elusive as ever.

 The issue of sleep deprivation remains as important as ever and in recent months, SHP Online has reported on many of the latest studies and warnings on the subject.